 Gary writes: The first and second floors in our house seem overly bouncy and sag toward the middle.
 How can we evaluate whether the floors need reinforcement and, if so, what is the best way to do this?

 Steve Bliss of BuildingAdvisor.com responds: If the floor is sagging visibly in the middle or is very bouncy, you may want to reinforce the floor to eliminate the sag and reduce the bounciness (for example, dishes rattling in a cabinet when you walk by).
 This is common in old houses and is usually more of a nuisance than a safety issue.
 Still it is a good idea to have the problem evaluated by an expert, such as a structural engineer or experienced contractor.
-It should only take an hour or so of his time — ask ahead of time what the cost will be.
+It should only take an hour or so of his time — ask ahead of time what the cost will be to evaluate the problem and recommend a solution.

 Bounciness is usually caused by undersized floor joists.
 Sagging can be the result of undersized joists, an undersized support beam, or support posts that have rotted at the bottom or settled into the ground.
 Other causes can be joists that were notched or drilled improperly (see our Guide to Notching and Boring Joists) or are weakened by decay or insect damage.